Tactical Combat Missions (Apocalypse)

 - Score will increase (too) quickly if many raids are performed.

 Score will increase from completing many raids.
-The technology available to the alien horde is based on your tactical score and not time elasped (as it is with security).
+The technology available to the alien horde is based on your "Tactical Combat Score" and not time elasped (as it is with Defence Forces).

-- To limit score, escape from the map before all you neutralise everyone.
+- To limit score, escape from the map with everything you can carry before all you neutralise everyone.

 - One agent can cause a massive amount of damage with a mini-launcher and a backpack full of explosive ammo.